 We set out to walk along the coastal footpath, threading across the fields from Ednovean Farm along the ancient footpaths that drop down towards the sea.
 As we emerged at Trebarvah, there is a spellbinding view down over Perranuthnoe to St Michael’s Mount.

-From here a church way (probably used to access the church and carry the coffins down to the graveyard) picks its way across the mine spoil heap from another era and down through the terraced fields to emerge conveniently near the village pub.
+From here a church way (probably used to access the church and carry the coffins down to the graveyard) picks its way across the mine spoil heap down through the terraced fields to emerge conveniently near the village pub.

-We were set on walking the coastal footpath to a quiet cove that day though, so we turned down an unmade road and then slipped again onto the footpath laving the expanse of Perran beach far below and with the low tide the sands seem to follow us for some time along our route – the Tamarisk sometimes parting to reveal glimpses of families paddling the tide line.
+We continued to walk the coastal footpath to a quiet cove that day though.
+Firstly down an unmade road and then forking again onto the footpath.
+The expanse of Perran beach far below us at first and with the low tide the sands seem to follow us for some time along our route – the Tamarisk sometimes parting to reveal glimpses of families paddling the tide line.

-After our quiet hours on the cove we took the lower route back to Perranuthnoe and it came as almost a shock to reach the bustle of the village after the quiet serenity of our little cove.
-It wasn’t until we picked our way up passed the parked roads that line the roads at this time of year and walked across the field to the peace of home that we turned to again admire the view back over Perranuthnoe.
+After our quiet hours on the cove we took the lower route back to Perranuthnoe.
+It came as a shock to reach the bustle of the village after the quiet serenity of our little cove.
+Finally as we reached the peace of home we turned again to admire the view back over Perranuthnoe.